StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

 Health checks report the status of components and relations in StackState.
 Any component/relation in a StackState topology view with a telemetry stream can have a health check assigned.

+## Check functions

 Each health check uses a check function to monitor the telemetry stream attached to the component/relation.
-The telemetry changes a check function responds to determines the way in which the health state is reported.
+The telemetry changes a check function responds to determine the way in which the health check reports component/relation health state.
 A number of check functions are included out of the box with StackState, or you could create your own:

 - **Baseline anomaly detection**<br />Officially a baseline function, see [baseline anomaly detection](/use/health-state-and-alerts/baselining.md).